BILL ANALYSIS

 Protecting Privacy in Purchases Act

-S1715 (Protecting Privacy in Purchases Act) carries an AI-assessed market impact score of 5/10 with a bearish outlook for investors.
-This legislation directly affects Visa ($V), Mastercard ($MA), PayPal ($PYPL) and Capital One ($COF) and 2 other tickers.
-The primary sectors impacted are Finance and Technology.
+S1715 (Protecting Privacy in Purchases Act) has been assessed with a neutral outlook for investors.
+This legislation directly affects Mastercard ($MA) and Visa ($V).
+The primary sectors impacted are Finance.
 View the full bill text on Congress.gov.

 Market Sentiment